ivy-1602/LabLoot-The-Academic-Black-Market-but-legal/README.md

-# 🖤 LabLoot - The Academic Black Market b
+# 🖤 LabLoot - The Academic Black Market

 > *"We did the lab.
 You get the grade."*